qzc438/ontology-llm/README.md

 - `om_csv_to_database.py`: Retrieval Agent Part 2.
 - `om_database_matching.py`: Matching Agent.
 - `run_config.py`: main function of the project.
+- `run_series_archaeology.py`: run all the archaeology alignments at one time.
 - `run_series_conference.py`: run all the conference alignments at one time.
+- `run_series_multifarm.py`: run all the multifarm alignments at one time.
 - `run_series_similarity.py`: run different similarity thresholds for one alignment at one time.
 - `llm_matching.py`: examples using purely LLMs for general matching tasks.
 - `llm_om_only.py`: examples of using LLMs only for ontology matching.